 HR support critical to driving long-term innovation, study finds

 The PageUp Global HR Innovation study, conducted in association with Alexander Mann Solutions, and titled, Driving a Culture of Innovation, drew insight from 322 business and HR professionals across the globe.
-Respondents were asked questions about the culture of innovation in their organisations and the maturity of their current talent management practices.
-The global research revealed that three quarters of organisations hold innovation as a corporate value, and 64 percent believe driving innovation is a priority in the next 12 months.
-Despite this, less than half believe their organisation promotes risk-taking and entrepreneurial behaviour.
-Similarly, only 57 percent feel that their organisation creates an environment of trust in which they can challenge existing assumptions, try new ideas and fail with impunity.
+Respondents were asked questions about the culture of innovation in their organizations and the maturity of their current talent management practices.
+The global research revealed that three quarters of organizations hold innovation as a corporate value, and 64 percent believe driving innovation is a priority in the next 12 months.
+Despite this, less than half believe their organization promotes risk-taking and entrepreneurial behaviour.
+Similarly, only 57 percent feel that their organization creates an environment of trust in which they can challenge existing assumptions, try new ideas and fail with impunity.

 Similarly, whilst 54 percent of respondents have a process in place for submitting new ideas and incorporating feedback to improve outcomes, less than 40 percent have established processes in place for prioritising these ideas.

 “It’s promising to see businesses across the globe prioritising innovation, but there is still work to be done to ensure the right processes are in place to execute this in a meaningful and sustainable way,” said Rebecca Skilbeck, Global Market Researcher at PageUp.
 “Without HR processes that recruit, develop and nurture innovative talent or frameworks for developing and prioritising new ideas, innovation can easily become a flash-in-the-pan moment rather than a long-term strategy to safeguard the organization into the future.”